Automattic/themes/grammer/readme.txt

 == Description ==

-Bring the Social Media experience to your site and transform it into a repository for your photos and videos.
-Get Grammer One now.
+Get Grammer now to bring the Social Media experience to your site and transform it into a repository for your photos and videos.

 == Changelog ==